kwonyongju/kwonyongju/README.md

 _**I,**_

-💳 am currently working as a Software Engineer I @ Mastercard
+💳 am currently working as a Senior Software Engineer @ Mastercard

 🏫 graduated from _**British Columbia Institute of Technology**_ with a major in _**Computer System Technology**_ in May, 2021